mkkellogg/Core/README.md

 Dynamic versions of the above libraries are required.

 ## Building
 Standard CMake build is currently supported and an out-of-source build is recommended.
-To generate the make files, execute the command relevant to the desired configuration:
+To generate the make files, execute the command relevant to the desired configuration (Linux/Unix examples shown):

 Debug: